 To make the most of your holiday, we do recommend hiring a car, even just a small inexpensive one.
 It will not only enable you to travel around the island for some sightseeing or visiting beaches, if that is what you want, but a car is also useful for travel to and from the airport and for shopping.
 The island's roads are uncrowded even at the height of the season.
-(For UK visitors hiring a car, it may be necessary to show a '1968 Convention' International Driving Permit, in addition to your UK driving licence - IDPs are obtainable at UK Post Offices)
+For visitors from the UK, a UK driving licence is accepted in Greece.

-During the tourist season, from April to the end of October, the island's airport is linked by direct charter flights with a number of European countries, including Italy, Norway, Sweden, Austria, Holland and Russia, but the most numerous charter flights are to/from several airports in the United Kingdom.
-Not all charter airlines start their season in April; in fact most start in May.
+During the tourist season, from May to the end of October, the island's airport is linked by direct charter flights with a number of European countries, including Italy, Norway, Sweden, Austria, Holland and Russia, but the most numerous charter flights are to/from several airports in the United Kingdom.

 Kefalonia Airport also handles domestic flights between the island and mainland Greece.
 Out of season, there is no direct link with other parts of Europe and it is necessary to fly via Athens Airport on scheduled flights.